tomekwlod/ping/README.md

 # ping
-Ping project has been built to keep checking if the endpoints (some JSON REST API feeds) are responding with the HTTP Status Code 200.
-If not, it sends an email notification with some description about the error.

-The main package also provides a few REST APIs endpoints so you can build a front end on top of it.
+Ping project was created to help monitoring the endpoints by sending the ping signal.
+If an endpoint returns a status code which is different to 200 then the response is stored in mongodb.
+Otherwise a simple information is also stored in the db.

+Within this project you can find two different apps:
+- ping - is mainly described above, pinging the endopint and storing the info
+- server - APIs for retrieving the data from the db

 -----
 TODO:
 - Tests
-- Refactor
+- Refactor (cmd, models, db connection, routing)
-- Error handling (stderr)
+- Error handling
-- Crash notifications
+- Security
+- Update this README with the Restful APIs examples
+- Loading the config files like here: https://stackoverflow.com/questions/35419263/using-a-configuration-file-with-a-compiled-go-program